OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Part 2) The blackjack game

-***Something something story developer leave***
+You just joined a team that is working on an online Blackjack server.
 The developer left a note that there was a serious bug that was affecting a previous version of certain card games.
 During the execution of a game, it appeared as if cards within the deck switched positions. and that they suspected the error was somewhere in either the Card or CardCollection classes.

-Your task is to a) find the issue and b) create a suite of units test to find existing issues and prevent future ones.
+Your task is to examine the two classes a) find the issue and b) create a suite of units test to find existing issues and prevent future ones.

 ### Part 2a) Writing a test suite